DLR-TS/gdal-xodr/README.md

 cd <gdal>/gdal/
 nmake -f makefile.vc MSVC_VER=1910 WIN64=1
 ```
 Lean back, enjoy a freshly brewed Lapsang Souchong and after a few minutes your raw GDAL library is built.
-To pack all executables and the library conveniently together specify the desired output directory `GDAL_HOME` by adding the following in your lokal configuration file `nmake.local`
+To pack all executables and the library conveniently together, make sure to specify the desired output directory `GDAL_HOME` in your lokal configuration file `nmake.local`
 ```bash
 GDAL_HOME="D:\dev\gdal\gdal\build"
 ```